covertnine/c9-starter/readme.txt

 == Changelog ==

+= 2.7.5 =
+Fixes to alignwide cover blocks in admin and new block markup for some block patterns with WordPress 6.5.2

 = 2.7.4 =
-Fix to button blocks on mobile
+Fix to button blocks on mobile.

 = 2.7.3 =
 Bug fix related to custom font display in backend and frontend.